Embedding Dimension Phenomena in Intersection Complete Codes

 This bound is known to be tight.
-For every $d\ge 0$, \cite{2dplus1} describes a $d$-dimensional simplicial complex on $n$ vertices whose closed embedding dimension is exactly $2d+1$ (which, in the family given, is the same as $\min\{2d+1, n-1\}$).
-Interestingly, the bound above does not hold for $\odim(\C)$.
-Theorem \ref{thm:SDelta} below gives us a way to construct numerous examples of intersection complete codes for which $\odim(\C) \gg \min \{2d+1, n-1\}$.
+For every $d\ge 0$, \cite{2dplus1} describes a $d$-dimensional simplicial complex on $n$ vertices whose closed embedding dimension is exactly $2d+1$ (which, in the family given, is the same as $\min\{2d+1, n-1\}$). {Our proof of Theorem \ref{thm:cdimlinear} is inspired by a construction of Wegner and Perel\textquotesingle man which was originally used to show that every $d$-dimensional simplicial complex is $(2d+1)$-representable (see \cite[Theorem 3.1]{tancer}). }

+Interestingly, the bound {in Theorem \ref{thm:cdimlinear}} does not hold for $\odim(\C)$. {In fact,} Theorem \ref{thm:SDelta} below gives us a way to construct numerous examples of intersection complete codes for which $\odim(\C) \gg \min \{2d+1, n-1\}$.

 \begin{definition} Let $\Delta\subseteq 2^{[n]}$ be a simplicial complex.
 Define $\S_\Delta\subseteq 2^{[n+1]}$ to be the code where $\Delta\ast (n+1)$ denotes the cone over $\Delta$ with apex $n+1$. \end{definition}